 Do note that repurposing doesn’t mean simply reusing.
 It means taking what you have, and choosing a different angle, format, or mode of sharing in order to create something new.

 Here are a few ways to do that.

 - Use the press coverage as a jumping-off point for a blog post.
 For example, if you had a quote about upcoming trends in B2B tech in an industry journal article, you could write a blog post expanding on that topic, while including your quote and linking back to the article.

 - Turn audio from a podcast interview, virtual conference, or other event and post it on your site (linking back to the event host or creator).

 - Create a series of social posts exploring the topics or questions that were brought up in a piece of press coverage.

-- Use clips from a video appearance or interview to create social ads, embed in blog posts, or post on YouTube.
+- Use clips from a video appearance or interview to create social paid ads, embed in blog posts, or post on YouTube.

 Continue the conversation